elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

 </figure>

 **CC0** means you can freely use!
 While **(C)** means all rights reserved.
-Between them you can find many options, this course for example is under the **CCBY**, second one in the right top, and it means you can share and adpat as long as citing **by** whon it was created.
+Between them you can find many options, this course for example is under the **CCBY**, second one in the right top, and it means you can share and adapt as long as citing **by** whom it was created.

-As you have seen in previous chapter, open and FAIR are not the same.
+As you have seen in the previous chapter, open and FAIR are not the same.
 So even if you have all rights reserved it can still be FAIR, it can be findable, accessible, interoperable and reusable.
-Maybe to reuse you need to pay, but it means is not open, but stil FAIR.
-What we strongly encourage is to use a CCBY or similar, where you are recognized but it is still open, so combining both principles FAIR and OPEN.
+Maybe to reuse you need to pay, but it means it is not open, however it is still FAIR.
+What we strongly encourage is to use a CCBY or similar, where you are recognized but it is still open, so, combining both principles FAIR and OPEN.

-It is good to remember that this should be taken in account in both directions!
-Always, **ALWAYS** check the licenses of materials, iamges and videos you want to use, and add a license to your materials.
+It is good to remember that this should be taken into account in both directions!
+Always, **ALWAYS** check the licenses of materials, images and videos you want to use, and add a license to your materials.

 > ✍️ ACTIVITY
 >
-> I challange you to to take a look in the links and the options and choose one license for your project.
-Discuss with you group the advantages and disadvantages and let's go one step ahead in being FAIR.
+> I challenge you to take a look in the links and the options and choose one license for your project.
+Discuss with your group the advantages and disadvantages and let's go one step ahead in being FAIR.
 >
 > __